 Seventy five kilometres from Oslo lies a small island around 2.6 kilometres in size.
 Horses walk up to a clustered group of wooden huts surrounding a church and a tractor cuts a small path through a meadow of hay.
 It’s a quiet and peaceful island.
 But this is no holiday retreat.
 It’s Bastøy Prison, home to murderers, rapists and paedophiles serving the final years of their sentences.
 It may not seem like your average jail, but with a re-offending rate of just 16 per cent, compared to a European average of 70 per cent, it certainly seems to work.

 Bastøy’s current incarnation took shape in 2007.
 Before that it was a hard-line, all-male, traditional prison.
 The 2010 film King of Devil’s Island (Kongen av Bastøy), set on a war-time Bastøy, shows you just what life used to be like.
-But though the current Bastøy is but ten years old, Norway has been progressive in reforming prisoners’ rights for decades.
-Capital punishment was abolished in 1902 and life sentences in 1981, Norway has never placed more than 0.12 per cent its population behind bars (in 2014 it was just 75 per 10,000 people, compared to 707 per 10,000 in the USA) and 90 per cent of sentences lasted under a year.
+Though the current Bastøy is but ten years old, Norway has been progressive in reforming prisoners’ rights for decades.
+Capital punishment was abolished in 1902 and life sentences in 1981.
+Norway has never placed more than 0.12 per cent its population behind bars (in 2014 it was just 75 per 10,000 people, compared to 707 per 10,000 in the USA), and 90 per cent of sentences last under a year.